How AirVeto renders the wind and tracking field.

 Wind data

-Wind vectors come from Open-Meteo, which blends the ECMWF IFS (European Centre for Medium-Range Weather Forecasts) and NOAA GFS (Global Forecast System) deterministic runs.
-AirVeto queries Open-Meteo’s gridded hourly product covering an 8-day window: four days back and four days forward.
+Wind vectors come from Open-Meteo, using the ICON-EU model (Deutsche Wetterdienst) at approximately 11 km horizontal resolution.
+AirVeto queries the gridded hourly product covering a rolling window of several days back and forward.
 At any given moment, the rendered field is typically on the order of tens of minutes lagged against the underlying model analysis, not the physical atmosphere.

-Selectable altitudes: surface, 500 m, 1,500 m, 3,000 m (default), 5,000 m (Pro).
+Selectable altitudes: 80 m, 200 m, 500 m, 1 km, 2 km, 3 km, 5 km, 7 km (3 km default).
 Direction and speed are both interpolated from the model grid to the rendered map viewport; no additional post-processing is applied.

 Cross-border inflow detection